hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

    .. py:method:: horizon_distance_analytical(mass_1=1.4, mass_2=1.4, snr_th=None, snr_th_net=None)

       Function to calculate detector horizon distance for compact binary coalescences.

-      This method computes the horizon distance for each detector in the network, defined as the luminosity distance at which a compact binary coalescence would produce a signal-to-noise ratio equal to the detection threshold.
 The horizon distance represents the maximum range at which a source can be detected with optimal orientation and sky location.

-      The calculation uses a reference binary system (typically BNS with masses m1=m2=1.4 M☉) at optimal orientation (face-on, overhead) and scales the SNR to find the distance where the SNR equals the detection threshold.
-The method accounts for detector antenna response patterns and uses the same waveform generation as other SNR calculation methods.
+      Following Allen et. al. 2013, this method computes the horizon distance for each detector in the network, defined as the luminosity distance at which a compact binary coalescence would produce a signal-to-noise ratio equal to the detection threshold.
+This assumes optimal orientation with inclination angle theta_jn=0 (face-on) and and the antenna response patterns are at their maximum (overhead), i.e. np.sqrt(F_plus^2 + F_cross^2)=1.

+      d_hor = (1/SNR_th) * Partial_SNR = (1/SNR_th) * (SNR_100Mpc * d_eff100Mpc)

       :Parameters: